-(1) Figures reflect estimated debt service on tax-exempt variable rate bonds calculated at an assumed interest rate of 5% per annum and on taxable variable rate bonds at an assumed rate of 7% per annum.
+(1) Figures reflect estimated debt service on tax-exempt variable rate bonds calculated at an assumed interest rate of 5% per annum.
 Figures do not reflect the federal subsidy on Build America Bonds and Qualified School Construction Bonds.

 (2) Figures include Sinking Fund Requirements deposited for payment of the principal of Qualified School Construction Bonds at maturity but not the maturing principal of Qualified School Construction Bonds.